pyscaffold/pyscaffold/docs/configuration.rst

 =====================

-Projects set up with PyScaffold rely on `setuptools`_, and therefore can be easy configured/customised via ``setup.cfg``.
+Projects set up with PyScaffold rely on `setuptools`_, and therefore can be easily configured/customised via ``setup.cfg``.
 Check out the example below:

 .. literalinclude:: ./example_setup.cfg
     :language: ini